Kleptomania (album): Recording

 Despite previewing several tracks from Kleptomania live on what was Mansun's final tour of 2002, Stove King's playing did not feature on any of the tracks which were included.
 Instead Dominic Chad and Paul Draper shared bass duties.

-Kleptomania was recorded at several locations including St. Catherine's Court, a recording studio owned by Jane Seymour, where fellow Parlophone act Radiohead recorded their acclaimed OK Computer album, and at Rockfield Studios, which has been used by acts such as Queen and The Stone Roses.
+Kleptomania was recorded at several locations including St. Catherine's Court, a recording studio owned by Jane Seymour, where fellow Parlophone act Radiohead recorded their acclaimed album OK Computer, and at Rockfield Studios, which has been used by acts such as Queen and the Stone Roses.
 Paul Draper later stated that the band split in the middle of recording "Cry 2 My Face".

 Paul Draper states in the sleeve notes that "Good Intentions Heal the Soul" was always intended to conclude the album.
 The song features one of the singer's most open lyrics throughout Mansun's career; Draper had attempted to write lyrics which were more direct.

 Song information

 The boxset includes a retrospect by Paul Draper in which he talks about each track included on the album.